MiniFate/MiniFate/_chapters/00-outline.md

 <!-- passive voice or not? probably go through and make this consistent at the end -->
 Before starting the game, everyone needs to be on the same page.
-In {GameName}, that's done using aspects.

-And {GameName} provides a tool to help: aspects.
+{GameName} provides a powerful tool for that: aspects.

-The core mechanic of {GameName} is Aspects: short improvised phrases about the in-game world.

 <!--
 Can Robin Hood be our example characters?